crypto-chests/chests/README.md

 Can you please ping [@CryptoChests](https://x.com/CryptoChests)?

-If someones opens one of the chest I will post the solution, and update this page to mark it as resolved.
+If someone opens one of the chest I will post the solution, and update this page to mark it as resolved.

 ## Can I get a clue please?